fabianbees/icingaweb2-module-grafana/CONTRIBUTING.md

 ### <a id="contributing-rebase"></a> Rebase a Branch

-If you accidentally sent in a PR which was not rebased against the upstream master, developers might ask you to rebase your PR.
+If you accidentally sent in a PR which was not rebased against the upstream main, developers might ask you to rebase your PR.

-First off, fetch and pull `upstream` master.
+First off, fetch and pull `upstream` main.

 ```
-git checkout master
+git checkout main
 git fetch --all
 git pull upstream HEAD
 ```

-Then change to your working branch and start rebasing it against master:
+Then change to your working branch and start rebasing it against main:

 ```
 git checkout fix/style-detail-view
-git rebase master
+git rebase main
 ```

 If you are running into a conflict, rebase will stop and ask you to fix the problems.